Rutvikmodi/Java-Slicer-Version-1.0-/README.md

 If there is no python support then also you can directly run the slicer from the terminal

 Prequisite:

-      -- 1. Text File : named "inputt1" - This file shoud have 2 things written in it, first one the line number and second the variable name
+        -- 1. Text File : named "inputt1" - This file shoud have 2 things written in it, first one the line number and second the variable nam
         -- 2. Text File : named "inputt2" - This file shoud have the input of the Java code which is to be tested

 Following images show both the files for the code mentioned in the above example (in the example of GUI method):